-I wanted to create a list of meditation resources for beginners because many of you want to start meditating and training your mind but you have no idea where to start.
+I wanted to create a list of meditation resources for beginners because many of you want to start meditating and training your mind but you have no idea where to begin.

 I may not be a master of meditation but I do know where you can find help and everything that you need to learn how to meditate as a beginner.
-They are resources that I used and tried, and still use because I would hate to talk about something that I have no idea about.
+They are resources that I used and tried – and continue using today because I would hate to talk about something that I have no idea about.

 If you read my Meditation for Beginners post already, then you may be familiar with many of these resources, but, nonetheless, I want to give you all the info in one place.